openid/eKYC-IDA/openid-connect-4-ida-attachments.md

 ## Embedded attachments

-All the information of the attached artefact (including the content itself) is provided within a JSON object having the following elements:
+All the information of the attached artifact (including the content itself) is provided within a JSON object having the following elements:

 `desc`: Optional.
 Description of the document.
 This can be the filename or just an explanation of the content.
 The used language is not specified, but is usually bound to the jurisdiction of the underlying trust framework of the OP.